 Albaston Lodge, sitting pretty where England meets Wales, is elegant but comfortable, polished yet relaxed.
 It’s a happy marriage of old-world charm and modern convenience where every age range will find something to love.
 Sleeping 17 in traditional Victorian-Rectory comfort, Albaston basks in well-upholstered, well-appointed, flame-lit luxury for families and groups.

+If it’s relaxation you’re after, there’s a yoga studio equipped with DVD’s to hold your own classes, or hire in an instructor.
 Dip into the bookcase to pick from the literature on local walks, tap into the wifi and docking stations, cook for yourself or be spoilt with belt-bustingly beautiful breakfasts and dinners.
 Curl up and read in the drawing room.
 Let life pass you by as you soak up the silence and elevate the spirit among the Shropshire hills.

 From your suite, you can keep the curtains peeled and gaze out over the three-quarters of an acre of sculpted Italianate gardens, keep an eye on the kids as they play hide-and-seek amongst the statues and hedges.
 Beyond the terraces, AE Housman’s ‘blue-remembered hills’ rise to greet big skies, and Long Mountain completes the vista.